Teriks/LibLSLCC/BUILD.md

 #Building LibLSLCC on *Nix Platforms with monodevelop

-Use **LibLSLCC-NoEditor.sln** when building for Mono with monodevelop or xbuild.
+Use **LibLSLCC-NoEditor.sln** when building for Mono.

 Only the LibLSLCC, LibraryDataScrapingTools, lslcc_cmd and DemoArea projects are buildable on Mono and the **LibLSLCC-NoEditor.sln** includes only these projects for convenience.

 Java is also required when building on *Nix platforms so that the ANTRL 4 tool can run.
 Make sure you have the latest version of Java available for your distribution installed and that it is runnable from the command line.

-You can open the provided **LibLSLCC-NoEditor.sln** solution on Linux using the latest version of MonoDevelop, Or you can build it from the command line using the xbuild command.
+You can open the provided **LibLSLCC-NoEditor.sln** solution on Linux using the latest version of MonoDevelop, Or you can build it from the command line using the xbuild command (See the next section).

 Other than some of the projects in the solution being un-buildable under Mono, the build on *Nix platforms behaves the exact same way under xbuild/monodevelop as it does under MSBuild on Windows.